 Students are obliged to withdraw from courses they do not intend to complete as soon as possible but no later than three weeks after the period started.
 For late registrations please see the SSE Portal.

-14 This priority does not apply to courses which are required for the specializations in Corporate Finance and Investment Management.
+&lt;sup>13 This priority does not apply to courses which are required for the specializations in Corporate Finance and Investment Management.

-2.2.2 Rules and Regulations for the course grades15
+2.2.2 Rules and Regulations for Course Grading

 Examiner